-There are about four key ways to REDUCE wrinkles and RELAX lines.
+There are 4 key ways to reduce wrinkles and relax lines

 These include cosmetic injectables and skin resurfacing.
 The primary two categories of cosmetic injections or facial injections are wrinkle injections or dermal fillers.

-Of the key ways to get your skin looking great, there are FIVE primary treatment categories:
+Of the key ways to get your skin looking great, there are 5 primary treatment categories:

-1) Skin Resurfacing using light based treatments, lasers and/or peels (from Fraxel to DOT Therapy to Deep Chemical Peels and more)
+- Skin Resurfacing using light-based treatments, lasers and/or peels (from Fraxel to DOT Therapy to Deep Chemical Peels and more)

-3) Dermal Fillers (these are injectable Volumisers that help replace lost facial volume, including CHEEK injections to elevate the cheekbones slightly to reduce eye bags, and JAWLINE injections to improve the jawline contours or chin projection as well as temple fillers and other strategies
+- Dermal Fillers (these are injectable Volumisers that help replace lost facial volume, including cheek injections to elevate the cheekbones slightly to reduce eye bags, and jawline injections to improve the jawline contours or chin projection as well as temple fillers and other strategies

-When it it the best age to get injectables for wrinkles and lines?
+When is the best age to get injectables for wrinkles and lines?

 It’s important to remember that each person – and face – is unique.